-Albania, Greece and Italy approved publishing of Network Code for TAP12.
-August 2020. / SEE Energy News
+Albania, Greece and Italy approved publishing of Network Code for TAP, SEE Energy News

 As previously approved by the national energy regulatory authorities of Greece, Albania and Italy, TAP AG, a company in charge of the construction and operation of Trans-Adriatic gas pipeline (TAP), has issued the Network Code for the pipeline.